mohammedmunna/vehicle-update-fullstack/README.md

 # Vehicle Info Update

-This project is a full-stack web application built using the following tools:
+Welcome to the Vehicle Info Update project, a full-stack web application developed with modern technologies:

 - JavaScript
 - MYSQL